UnfedNintendogs/unicode/README.md

-Unicode encoder and decoder.
-Also adds translated characters to a .txt file and auto-sorts them.
+# Unicode encoder and decoder
+Encodes and decodes Unicode
+## Features:
+Unicode encoding and decoding
+Stores all characters encoded and decoded
+List all characters that have been stored
+Sorts stored characters numerically
+Automatically deletes stored duplicates